 - Destroying furniture

 No dog should be left alone all day but it is important that sometimes you are able to leave your dog for a little while, knowing that they will be okay.
 If you think your pup is suffering from this, or are worried that they might, make sure you read up on how to deal with it.

 Nelly always loves a treat, she will lick her lips to let you know she’s expecting it.

 11. They know when you need comforting

 One thing I always noticed about Nelly was that she could tell when I was sad, angry, frustrated or devastated.
 Dogs are very good at sensing the emotions of humans, so it is possible for them to mimic that emotion.

 However, if I ever felt sad when I was at home, Nelly would be the first one to know about it.
 She would come up to me, climb onto my lap and lick my face as if to say: ‘Cheer up!
 I love you!’

 Having had several different breeds of dog, Nelly the Cockapoo has been the most comforting of them all.
 You can tell she genuinely cares about how you are feeling.
 The odd time I’d try to fake an emotion and I’m pretty sure she knew when I was lying because she simply would not react!

-If you’re after a dog that has the biggest heart, will love you forever and genuinely wants to please humans, consider a Cockapoo.
+If you’re after a dog that has the biggest heart, will love you forever and genuinely wants to please humans, consider a Cockapoo mixed breed.
 Just remember – all dogs are different.